Voluntary Non-School Alternative Provision Standards.

 Support:

 You should have a thorough and detailed safeguarding policy in place that aligns with KCSIE, Working with children and local guidance and legislation.
+It’s worth checking your local safeguarding boards guidance too.
+Some have particular requirements on a local elvel.

 Your safeguarding policy should be backed by a suite of supportive policies including those for: